bonfus/muesr/docs/Usage.rst

 class initialization arguments.

 However this can be tedious and error prone.
-Therefore you are strongly suggested to load the lattice informations from a file using use one of these functions:
+Therefore you are strongly suggested to load the lattice information from a file using use one of these functions:

  - :py:func:`~muesr.io.cif.cif.load_cif` for Crystallographic Information Files